yunpengn/InterviewCracker/KnowledgeBase/Java.md

         - `LinkedHashMap` is useful for implementing an LRU (least recently used) cache.
     - `TreeMap` is also a key-pair collection.
 Although it supports ordering, its access time complexity is `O(logn)` rather than `O(1)`.
         - Internally, a balanced red-black tree is maintained.
+    - `IdentityHashMap` uses reference-equality rather than object-equality when comparing keys.
+Its original use case is to store topology-preserving graph transformation, such as serialization or deep copying.
+However, it can actually be used as a `MultiHashMap`, in which we can store multiple entries with equal keys.

 ## Concurrency